zimolzak/amia-2022-symposium/README.md

 Lung cancer screening shared decision, sponsored by AHRQ.
 CMS requires you to use decision aid before you screen.
 23-var predictive model from NCI.
 MDCalc for EHR.
-Also CDS hooks to *prompt* smart on fhir app use.
+Also CDS hooks to *prompt* smart on FHIR app use.

 Vendor differences: what data can be *read* or *written*.
 And also *speed* is rarely talked about but actually big challenge.
 Vendors to